mevg/ngrxstore-example-dogapp/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+## This repo is the repo of the dogapp tutorial
+You can find the tutorial here : https://medium.com/p/2c50b593168a

 ## How to use this template